Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Methodology

-\textbf{Embedding loss.} Inspired by the contrastive loss~\cite{2006Dimensionality}, we introduce it to our total loss function, which intends to widen object pairs of different categories.
-In particular, ShapeNet-Part has a total of $16$ categories of objects, and we can generate $16\times16=256$ categories of different mixed point clouds.
-Under the pre-training setting, we do not know the actual labels of the generated samples, so we follow the existing practise, \eg, Instance loss~\cite{zheng2017dual} and MoCo~\cite{he2020momentum}, to view every sample as one single category.
-We encourage that these point clouds should have different embedding and we deploy this as an optimization objective.
-During training, each batch contains B different mixed point clouds.
-Ideally, each mixed point cloud has low similarity with other point clouds and has high similarity with itself.
-We note the input mixed point clouds as $s_{i}$, and embedding vector $f_i$ can be obtained by $f_{i}=E(s_{i})$, where $E$ notes the encoder.
-Then we can construct $B\times B$ pairs of samples by matching calculating the similarity between every pair among the batch.
-The basic contrastive loss can be formulated as:
+\textbf{Embedding loss.} Inspired by contrastive loss~\cite{2006Dimensionality}, we introduce it to our total loss function, which intends to widen the distance between different categories.
+In particular, since we apply a mix strategy, we view every sample as one single category.
+Following the existing practise, \eg, Instance loss~\cite{zheng2017dual} and MoCo~\cite{he2020momentum}, we encourage that these point clouds should have different embeddings and deploy metric as an optimization objective.
+Given a mini-batch of \textit{B} different mixed point clouds, we construct $B\times B$ pairs of samples by calculating the distance $G_{ij}$ between every pair ($i$ and $j$).
+The basic contrastive loss can be formulated as: {

-where $y=1$ when two samples are the same $i==j$, otherwise $y=0$. $G(i,j)$ is used to note the distance between sample $i$ and sample $j$ in the feature space.
-For simplicity, we apply cosine similarity to metric the distance of two embedding vectors.
-We set $G(i,j)=1-cosine(f_i, f_j)$, where $cosine$ notes cosine similarity.
-The above loss function can be simplified as:
+} We can transfer the distance into the similarity format.
+Considering $Q_{ij}=1-G_{ij}$, Eq.~\ref{embedding vector} can be rewritten as: {

-Given the embedding vector $f_i$ and $f_j$, the cosine similarity matrix is obtained by ${Q_{ij}=\frac{f_i}{||f_i||} \times \frac{f_j}{||f_j||}}$.
-When $i=j$, $Q_{ij}=1$.
-Otherwise, $Q_{ij}\in[-1,1]$.
-We can further make the Eq.~\ref{Contrastive2} to the matric format for better efficiency as well as the global distance optimization.
-Eq.~\ref{Contrastive2} contains $B\times B$ elements, which is corresponding to $B\times B$ positions of the $Q$.
-We linearly re-scale the similarity matric $Q$ to $[0,1]$ and intends to optimize the distance between $\frac{Q+1}{2}$ and an identity matrix $I_{B\times B}$.
-In the implementation, we use L1 loss instead of L2 loss, so we can simply apply an L1 loss between $\frac{Q+1}{2}$ and the identity matric $I$ to build our loss function, which is:
+} where $y=1$ only if $i==j$, otherwise $y=0$.
+In practise, we adopt the cosine similarity ${Q_{ij}=\frac{f_i \cdot f_j}{\left\|f_i\right\| \left\|f_j\right\|}}$.
+Following the previous self-supervised work~\cite{he2020momentum}, we ignore the rare case that $i$ and $j$ belong to the cloud of the same mixed category.
+Moreover, we transfer Eq.~\ref{Contrastive2} to the matric format for better efficiency, and adopt L1 loss, which is relatively stable.
+Considering $Q_{ij} \in [-1,1]$, we optimize the distance between $\frac{Q+1}{2}$ and an identity matrix $I$, which can be formulated as: { \abovedisplayskip{0.15cm} \belowdisplayskip{0.15cm}

-Therefore, to optimize the parameters in both encoder and decoder, we deploy the total loss as follows:
+} Finally, to optimize parameters in both encoder and decoder, we deploy the total loss as follows: { \abovedisplayskip{0.15cm} \belowdisplayskip{0.15cm}

-where $\lambda$ is the weight to control the Contrastive loss.
+} where $\lambda$ is the weight to control Contrastive loss.
 Actually, Contrastive loss is an optional choice.
 In the ablation studies, we also study the effect of Contrastive loss by setting $\lambda=0$.
-More details can be found in the following section.